valantonini/AStar/README.md

 An A Star (A*) algorithm for C# based on [Gustavo Franco's implementation](http://www.codeguru.com/csharp/csharp/cs_misc/designtechniques/article.php/c12527/AStar-A-Implementation-in-C-Path-Finding-PathFinder.htm).

 The grid is represented as a 2d byte array (byte[,]).
-Free locations are marked with a 1.
-Anything else will be considered an obstruction and avoided.
+Blocked locations are marked as a 0, anything else is considered traversable.

-Grid dimensions must be a power of 2.

 Options allow for the use of diagonals and punishing direction changes.